cmarmo/metrics/README.md

-# quantstack_metrics
+# QuantStack Metrics

-An extension for metrics
+An extension for metrics.

 ## Requirements